Applying for a residence permit due to expulsion

 Note:

-The application should be received by the immigration office no later than 8 weeks before the date specified in the Ukraine Residence Transition Regulation.
+The application should be received by the Foreigners’ Registration Office no later than 8 weeks before the date specified in the Transitional Regulation on Residence in Ukraine.

 You are exempt from the requirement to obtain a residence permit for a period of 90 days after your initial entry into Germany.